-According to the USDA, only 57.8% of Americans adhere to the Dietary Guidelines which include making half of your plate varied fruits and vegetables.
+According to the USDA, only 57.8% of Americans adhere to the Dietary Guidelines, which include making half of your plate varied fruits and vegetables.

-That being said, we need to learn how to eat more vegetables in the winter when they aren’t as abundant.
+We need to learn how to eat more vegetables in the winter when they aren’t as abundant.
 It’s time to join a Winter CSA.

 What is a Winter CSA?

 Community Supported Agriculture, or CSA for short, is a program offered by farmers (many times local, often organic) to the public.
-For a set price, members purchase a “share” of the farm and in turn receive produce.
+For a set price, members purchase a “share” of the farm and, in turn, receive produce.
 A typical CSA runs during the farm’s busy growing season (May-November).
-A Winter CSA runs for a shorter period, usually December through March and provides members with mostly root cellar vegetables.
+A Winter CSA runs for a shorter period, usually December through March, and provides members with mostly root cellar vegetables.

 For the consumer, Winter CSAs provide fresh produce often lacking in the supermarkets since most vegetables are being brought in from warmer climates.
 While the farmers receive money during non-growing seasons to help continue and further their operations.
 It’s a win-win!